splunk/observability-workshop/content/en/s4r/3-initial-tour/6-infrastructure-home/3-im-exercise/1-im-excersise.md

 * Let's check if the Spunk Kubernetes Analyzer can tell us something more useful, so click on **K8s Analyzer**.
 {{% notice title=" Spunk Kubernetes Analyzer" style="info" %}}
-The Spunk Kubernetes Analyzer is a smart process that runs in the background in Splunk Observability Cloud and is designed to detect relations between anomalies.
+The Splunk Kubernetes Analyzer is a smart process that runs in the background in Splunk Observability Cloud and is designed to detect relations between anomalies.
 {{% /notice %}}

 * The **K8s Analyzer** should have detected that the two **red** pods are similar, indicated by the 2 after each line, and come from the same Namespace.